gdbots/pbj/README.md

   - Message Curie Format: `vendor:package:category:message`
   - Message Curie With Major Version Format: `vendor:package:category:message:v#`

+- **SchemaVersion:** Similar to semantic versioning but with dashes and no "alpha, beta, etc." qualifiers.

+  - Schema Version Format: `major-minor-patch`

 ### Defining A Schema
 First let's look at a very simple example.
 Let's say you want to define a **mixin** schema, with slug and name fields.
 Here's the `.xml` file you use to define the schema.